ericburger/crossbardocs/pages/docs/programming-guide/Logging-in-Crossbar.io.md

 > Crossbar's structured logging system is present in versions 0.11 and above.

-Crossbar.io uses Twisted's new Logger facilities to provide structured logging for Crossbar.io and components ran inside of it.
+Crossbar.io uses Twisted's new Logger facilities to provide structured logging for Crossbar.io and components run inside of it.

 ## Twisted Logger